-There is an indisputable hierarchy of quarterbacks in the National Football League, and it has remained relatively unchanged for the past 5 or 6 seasons – if not longer.
+There is an indisputable hierarchy of quarterbacks in the National Football League that has remained relatively unchanged for the past 5 or 6 seasons, if not longer.

 Tom Brady is the best at his position, as he is the greatest quarterback of all time.
 Aaron Rodgers has arguably occupied that number two spot since the 2010 playoffs.